root-project/root/docbook/users-guide/Geometry.md

 1. Union: `A+B+C`

-Just to illustrate the Boolean expression parsing and the composite shape structure, let’s take a simple example.
+Just to illustrate the Boolean expression parsing and the composite shape structure, let's take a simple example.
 We will describe the union of A, B and C. Both union operators are at the same level.
 Since:

 `A+B+C = (A+B)+C = A+(B+C)`